We want the best for our plants.

 If your bowl won’t float, place a metal cooling rack into the pot to support it.

-The idea here is that the steam will rise and quickly condense once it hits the cold pot lid.
+The steam will rise and quickly condense once it hits the cold pot lid.
 When this happens, the condensed water will collect in the bowl.

 Be patient with this distillation method!
 It can take roughly 13 hours of boiling and constant refills to get a gallon of water.